Jubatian/xmburner/README.rst

 ------------------------------------------------------------------------------

-XMBurner will be a run time tester for the AVR architecture (Mega and XMega families).
+XMBurner is a run time test (self-test) library for the AVR architecture (Mega and XMega families).
 It is intended to test the ALU and related core microprocessor components.

-Possible use cases (goals of the completed product):
+Possible use cases:

 - Stress-testing physical hardware in extreme conditions (such as the edges of temperature and voltage ranges, high radiation levels).